intel/oneAPI-Ultrasound-Beamforming-Library/README.md

     $ make fpga_emu -j4

-Note: ZMC(Zero Memory Copy) can be only used with Intel integrated GPU.
-Please switch USE_ZMC = OFF if using Intel discrete graphics card (i.e. DG1, DG2 etc).
+Note: ZMC feature can be only used with Intel integrated GPU.
+Please switch USE_ZMC = OFF if using Intel discrete graphics card.
 ![image](Images/zmc.png)

 ### (2) Run the program